getlago/lago-api/CONTRIBUTING.md

 #### Local development

-Lago Core and all packages can be developed locally.
-For instructions on how to do this, see the following sections in the [Lago documentation](https://github.com/getlago/lago-api):
+Lago and all packages can be developed locally.
+For instructions on how to do this, see the dedicated section in the README or in the wiki of the related repository.

 ### Pull Requests